 Toronto International Film Festival (tiff) Sept.
 9–19.
 Go see films, or stalk celebrities around the hotels on Bloor.
 Sighted last year by CMS students: Colin Firth, Julia Roberts.

-Nuit Blanche Oct 2.
+Nuit Blanche Late September/early October.
 An all-night art event, with mini-exhibitions, performance art pieces and more happening all over the city.

 Open-air Ice Skating at City Hall or the Harbourfront A good time all winter.